 Steady progress plus technological leaps have given virtual agents the insight and ability to understand customer intent, providing personalized answers in a manner so authentic that users sometimes wonder if the system is conscious.
 This level of intelligent, intuitive interaction summons comparison with the epochal Turing Test.

 This makes it seem even more “alive” and intrigues potential customers enough to serve as a sales resource.
 The ability to deliver an exceptional customer journey while resolving contact center requests is a powerful benefit.
-However, even as most companies employ a virtual agent to take over highly repetitive tasks in contact centers, the need for live customer service agents endures for handling complicated tasks.
+However, even as most companies employ a virtual agent to take over highly repetitive tasks in contact centers, the need for live customer service agents is endured when handling complicated tasks.

 Closing the circle around robotic process automation (RPA) and Virtual Agents offers necessary insight into the value of these linked technologies.
 RPA employs software “robots” to automate digital activities traditionally performed by human workers.